 - NAS backup

 - Server backup

 - Courier backup and recovery

 - Archives deleted files

-As mentioned, a single IDrive subscription can be used to backup unlimited computers, with support for Windows, Mac and Linux.
-You can also backup as many external hard drives and NAS storage devices as you want.
-We rank it as one of the best online backup for NAS options available, in fact.
+A single IDrive for Business subscription lets you backup unlimited computers.
+Plus, you can backup as many external hard drives and NAS storage devices as you want (consult our what is NAS guide if you’re unfamiliar with them).
+In fact, we rank it as one of the best online backup for NAS options available.

 - Windows Server